What to do if you receive a letter from the IRS

 Why would the IRS send me a letter?

-- Your refund is different than you previously thought
+- Your refund is different from what you previously thought.

 I received a letter from the IRS.
 Now what?